Kaliningrad

 Svetlogorsk, Russia

-The seaside resort of Svetlogorsk on the Baltic coast is one of the major excursion destinations from Kaliningrad.
-Here are old beautiful houses in green surroundings as well as of course beaches and the promenade along the Baltic Sea.
-The town’s many houses from the 19th century and the early 20th century are typical representatives of the German seaside town style.
+The seaside resort of Svetlogorsk on the Baltic Sea coast is one of the major excursion destinations from Kaliningrad.
+Here are old beautiful houses in green surroundings and of course the sea and the promenade along it.

-The Second Defense Ring/Вторая линия обороны
+The Second Defense Ring

 Curonian Spit, Russia